Solutions & CasesOur Case

 Prediction of mill structure behaviour in a tumbling mill

-The mill structure consists of stone lifters and liners made of stone and a mantel made of solid steel.
-Here the stone is modelled as a hyper-elastic material and the mill mantel is modelled as a rigid material.
+The mill structure consists of rubber lifters and liners made of rubber and a mantel made of solid steel.
+Here the rubber is modelled as a hyper-elastic material and the mill mantel is modelled as a rigid material.
 The ball charge is modelled as DEM particles with LS-Dyna.
 3.1.
 Structure calculation

 High recirculating loads in Ball Mill Circuits Grinding